mrange/FParser/README.md

 The parser takes a string and the current position and returns a value and the position of the first unconsumed char if successful.

-While experimenting with performance I found that the overhead from create tuples and options was significant, switching to value tuples and options reduced performance but avoided GC pressure.
+While experimenting with performance I found that the overhead from creating tuples and options was significant, switching to value tuples and options reduced performance but avoided GC pressure.

 In the end I ended up with this: